Virtual-FCS/VirtualFCS/README.md

 ### Naming conventions
 Naming conventions are laid out below:

 Classes.
-Classes should be nouns in UpperCamelCase (e.g. FuelCellStack).
+Classes should be nouns in UpperCamelCase (e.g. FuelCellStack).<br/>
 Instance.
 Instance names should be nouns in lowerCamelCase.
-An underscore at the end of the name may be used to characterize an upper or lower index (e.g. automotiveStack, pin_a).
+An underscore at the end of the name may be used to characterize an upper or lower index (e.g. automotiveStack, pin_a).<br/>
 Method.
-Methods should be verbs in lowerCamelCase (e.g. updateFuelCellStack).
+Methods should be verbs in lowerCamelCase (e.g. updateFuelCellStack).<br/>
 Variables.
-Local variables, instance variables, and class variables are also written either as single letters or in lowerCamelCase (e.g. U, cellVoltage).
+Local variables, instance variables, and class variables are also written either as single letters or in lowerCamelCase (e.g. U, cellVoltage).<br/>
 Constants.
-Constants should be written in uppercase characters separated by underscores (e.g. T_REF).
+Constants should be written in uppercase characters separated by underscores (e.g. T_REF).<br/>

 License
 -------